CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 `madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu/linux_system.md`

+for the minimum requirements that your system needs.

-You can identify the commands executed inside a container and executed by the host, seeing the beginning of a command which will be highlighted with gray color ` `:
+On the next commands, you can identify the commands executed inside a container and executed by the host, seeing the beginning of a command, which are highlighted with gray color ` `:

 If the command begins with `#`, then is a command executed inside a container.
 If it begins with `$`, then is a command executed by the host